Help for children with special needs

 Funding, services and support available to help children with special needs and disabilities go to mainstream schools.

 Early intervention – help for children before they start school

 Early Intervention Service helps children under 6 who have a:

 - communication difficulty.

-An IEP is a plan put together by parents, whānau and the child involved.
+An Individual Education Plan (IEP) is a plan put together by parents, whānau and the child involved.
 It shows:

 resources and assistive technology the child will need

 who’ll be working with the child at school

 how parents and whānau can support learning at home